 What better way, then, to come to the aid of those in war torn countries?
-This was the thinking behind Conflictfood, a start-up project created by Salem el-Mogaddedi and Gernot Wűrternberger, both Berliners, in May 2016.
+This was the thinking behind Conflictfood, a project created by Salem el-Mogaddedi and Gernot Wűrternberger, both Berliners, in May 2016.

 Their concept; to create direct, fair and transparent agricultural trade with groups in conflict areas, with a portion of the sales going back into charities located in the country of origin, vetted personally by themselves.

 There is an onus on the purchaser understanding where their food has come from and being taught more about that area; a newsletter is supplied with each sale and a blog is maintained on the website, so that the image of these places as dangerous and bomb-laden can be dispelled.

 They began their daunting concept with an old opium farm that is now being run entirely, and independently, by a collective of women in Afghanistan growing saffron, also known as ‘red gold’.
 The profits that this farm has made through Conflictfood has had an immediate impact on the local population with some of the children being able to go to university.

 The first percentage of donation and contribution from Conflictfood sales was used to provide a boiler and firewood for an orphanage in Kabul in 2016, a surprisingly cold place in the winter.
 They also have their nominated charity, Kabul Parkour Boys, a group who aim to give the children of Kabul discipline and a hobby.